Canva Design Systems: How to Set Up and Use Canva Brand Kit

 Now every design defaults to your brand fonts—no more scrolling through 800 options trying to remember which one you used last time.

-Step 5: Organize Brand Templates
+Step 5: Organise Brand Templates

 Here’s where your Canva design system really starts saving you time.
 Create master templates for every type of content you produce: